-Following thyroidectomy, patients require daily hormone replacement therapy with T4; however, 30-50% of thyroxine users do not achieve adequate hormone levels (Okosieme, OE et al. Expert Opin Pharmacother 2011; 12(15):2315-2328).
-Moreover, it is recently evidenced that patients treated adequately with T4 still experienced several symptoms, including deficits in cognition and mood, ability to focus, and general mental well-being (Kansagra, S. et al. Laboratory Medicine 2010; 41(6):338-48.).
+Following thyroidectomy, patients require daily hormone replacement therapy with T4.
+Published research indicates up to 50% of thyroxine users do not achieve adequate hormone levels (Okosieme, OE et al. Expert Opin Pharmacother 2011; 12(15):2315-2328).
+Moreover, it is evidenced that patients treated adequately with T4 still experienced several symptoms, including deficits in cognition and mood, ability to focus, and general mental well-being (Kansagra, S. et al. Laboratory Medicine 2010; 41(6):338-48.).
 In addition, long-term thyroid hormone administration may be associated with significant morbidity, and thus has many associated healthcare costs.

-Developing new treatments for postoperative hypothyroidism is an unmet medical need.
-We believe that thyroid tissue transplanted into an implanted Cell Pouch offers a novel approach that could improve the quality of life and outcomes of patients experiencing postoperative hypothyroidism.
-Sernova's approach in the treatment of hypothyroid disease is to transplant healthy thyroid cells of patients undergoing thyroidectomy into the pre-implanted vascularized Cell Pouch.
 Results of our preclinical research is being used as a foundation for anticipated clinical trials using the Cell Pouch in combination with thyroid-hormone producing cells with the goal to preserve thyroid function and improve patient quality of life.